fqantonio/GoingInductive/README.md

 **Overall**, as a teacher of science and tech, you should move to implement the inductive strategy as your methodology for learning but there are risks and concerns to be accommodated:

 RISKS:
-  1. In the **learning transfer** there is the risk that the less adapted to the school environment suffer more with this strategic change;
+  1. In the **learning transfer** and **academic results** there is the risk that the less adapted to the school environment suffer more with this strategic change;
   2. For **behavior**, specifically in aspect of following social and behavioral classroom rules, there is a major negative [^???] impact in all samples: the risk of loosing control of the students group inside the classroom is real, but in this case, the assessment were all positive: median change from 81 to 74%, which means that the behavior was above 50% and didn't represent a thread to the classroom learning environment;
-  3. In the aspect of the **academic results**, there is a need to accommodate the negative impact for groups of the less adapted to school (RANK 1);

 CONCERNS:
-  1. There seems to be no effect for the **learning transfer** Grade 7 and 9, rank2 and 3,and MALE
+  1. There seems to be a positive effect only in GRADE 8 and FEMALE groups for the **learning transfer**, the other groups the change don't have any effect.
-  2. For the **academic results** there is a decrease in the case of the less adapted students;
-  3.
+  2. On the **behavior field** only grade 9 seems to get some positive effect;
+  3. In general, Female gender group tend to benefit more them male;
+  4. In general, RANK 3 tends to benefit more then the other rank groups;
+  5. grade 9th benefit more then the other grades;

 BENEFITS:
-  1. In overall, the change has a positive impact on students academic results;
+  1. In overall, the change has a positive impact on junior grade students for the **academic results**;
-  2. Lab practice has a large positive effect: ;
+  2. **Lab practice** has a large positive effect in all samples;
-  2.

 # DISCUSSION